 - Identify the methods used to evaluate compliance with policies and procedures.
-How do these methods ensure quality and effectiveness while also identifying gaps? - How does the organization ensure the completion of corrective actions identified as a result of the audits?
+How do these methods ensure quality and effectiveness while also identifying gaps? - Describe the relationship between the assessment strategy and the organization's root-cause analysis methodology. - Explain the assessment strategy including frequency of audits and individual participants.
+What types of audits, both internal and external, does the organization perform? - How does the organization ensure the completion of corrective actions identified as a result of the audits?